bioastronautics@hopkins

 Mini-Symposium Series

-In November 2021, bioastronautics@hopkins began holding a series of mini-symposia, involving various topics related to human spacefilght.
+In November 2021, bioastronautics@hopkins began holding a series of virtual mini-symposia, involving various topics related to human spaceflight.
 These events are hosted by the Johns Hopkins University Whiting School of Engineering Office of Research and Translation, as well as Hopkins@Home. bioastronautics@hopkins is led by Dr. Mark Shelhamer, Professor of Otolaryngology at the School of Medicine.

-Upcoming: Radiation in Space
+Upcoming: Genomics in Space

-Register Here
+Register

 Archive